 The resulting normalized co-variances have a substantial dependence on wavelength.
 The situation where the signal to noise ratio is compensated such that it is equal for all cases is shown in the top panel of Figure 8, where the vertical polarization has a smaller co-variance, i.e. better precision, by approximately 20% at the shorter wavelengths than the total radiance retrieval.
 As wavelength increases to 1500 nm, the precision of the vertical polarization case is approximately equal to that of the total radiance case.
 The horizontal polarization essentially mirrors the vertical case with higher co-variances than total radiance at short wavelengths and approximately equal at 1500 nm.
-Recall, however, that the vertical polarization has significantly lower magnitude signal levels and in order for the measurement to be compensated to obtain equal signal to noise levels, an increase in instrument sensitivity or exposure time would be required.
+Recall, however, that the vertical polarization has significantly lower signal levels and in order for the measurement to be compensated to obtain equal signal to noise levels, an increase in instrument sensitivity or exposure time would be required.

-Across the range of solar scattering angles, the vertical polarization has slightly lower co-variance than the other two cases, except at 90 degrees, which is due to the lack of sensitivity in this region noted previously.
-Table 2 shows the calculated means and standard deviations across SSA for the horizontal and vertical polarizations, note the SSA of 90o is missing due to the poor signal, and retrieval quality noted in previous sections which results in poor co-variances for this geometry.
+Across the range of SSAs, the vertical polarization has slightly lower co-variance than the other two cases, except at 90 degrees, which is due to the lack of sensitivity in this region noted previously.
+Table 2 shows the calculated means and standard deviations across SSA for the horizontal and vertical polarizations.
+Note that SSA of 90o is missing due to the poor signal, and the associated high retrieval co-variances for this geometry.
 Furthermore, the variability of the result across all of the other input parameters increases dramatically as the scattering angle approaches 90 degrees.
 The precision of the retrieval shows very little dependence on the other input parameters such as solar zenith angle, albedo, particle size distribution, and extinction level.
 On average across all parameters, the retrieved co-variance from the vertical polarization is approximately 15% smaller than the horizontally polarized retrieval.